Riyadh Zoo

-Riyadh Zoo (حديقة الحيوانات بالرياض), formerly Riyadh Zoological Gardens and locally as Malaz Zoo, is a 55-acre zoo in al-Malazz, Riyadh, Saudi Arabia.
-Founded in 1957 as a private menagerie for King Saud and the Saudi royal family, the zoo was opened to the public in 1987 and it's today home to more than 1,500 animals of around 196 different species, including endangered ones.
+Riyadh Zoo (حديقة الحيوانات بالرياض), formerly Riyadh Zoological Gardens and locally as Malaz Zoo, is a 55-acre zoo in the al-Malazz neighborhood of Riyadh, Saudi Arabia.
+Founded in 1957 as a private menagerie for King Saud bin Abdulalziz and the Saudi royal family, the zoo was opened to the public in 1987 and it's today home to more than 1,500 animals of around 196 different species, including endangered ones.
 It is the largest and one of the oldest zoos in Saudi Arabia.

 History

 Riyadh Zoo was set up by orders from King Saud bin Abdulaziz in 1957 as his private menagerie of exotic wild animals which he mostly received as gifts to the Saudi royal family.
 Most of the zoo's animals were originally kept at the palace grounds of Royal Nasiriyah Palace in al-Nasiriyah district of Riyadh as the menagerie was unable to handle the surging crowd of people which gathered to watch the animals whereas the menagerie in al-Malaz became the Riyadh Zoological Gardens.
 The structure of Riyadh Zoological Gardens was completely razed down in 1981 for the construction of a new public zoo six years later in 1987.
 The zoo was designed by London-based consultants Safari Parks International.
 After signing the Convention on International Trade in Endangered Species, by 1988, the zoo started receiving animals from countries like United States, Peru, Australia, Singapore, Kenya and Egypt.
 In reciprocation, Riyadh Zoo later dispatched two native sand cats to Cincinnati Zoo in Ohio, United States.